 In this disorder, the person has a sensation of movement or spinning that is often described as dizziness.

-A discussion of the pharmacological treatment of vertigo should begin with a discussion of the neurotransmitters used to signal in the vestibular system.
+A discussion of the pharmacological treatment of vertigo should begin with discussing the neurotransmitters used to signal in the vestibular system.
 This discussion is located here.

-Anticholinergics affect compensation, producing reversible overcompensation if administered after compensation for a vestibular imbalance has been achieved (Zee, 1988).
+Anticholinergics affect compensation, producing reversible overcompensation if administered after payment for a vestibular imbalance has been achieved (Zee, 1988).

 The antihistamine component has long-term drowsiness and weight gain side effects.

-Unlike the antihistamines that will be discussed later, pure anticholinergics are ineffective if given after symptoms have already appeared.
+Unlike the antihistamines discussed later, pure anticholinergics are ineffective if given after symptoms have already appeared.

-All of the anticholinergics used to treat vertigo have prominent side effects of dry mouth, dilated pupils, and sedation.
-Diphenidol (Vontrol), is also an anticholinergic, although little used in the US.
+The anticholinergics used to treat vertigo have prominent side effects of dry mouth, dilated pupils, and sedation.
+Diphenidol (Control) is also an anticholinergic, although little used in the US.

-Cholinergic agonists that cross to the brain, such as physostigmine, can cause motion sickness syndrome (Soto et al, 2013).
+Cholinergic agonists that cross the brain, such as physostigmine, can cause motion sickness syndrome (Soto et al., 2013).